Silver Streak (bus): History

 The express Silver Streak was introduced in 2007 in response to overcrowding on Line 480, Foothill's most popular line.
 The new service used higher-capacity vehicles and eliminated the many deviations and minor stops on Route 480.
 It was designed to appeal to discretionary riders.
 The route is also referred to as Line 707.
 Silver Streak was introduced with onboard Wi-Fi on the NABI articulated buses.
 It also had all-door boarding for pass holders, although it was subsequently discontinued due to the lack of rear TAP readers when that was introduced.

 Ever since the introduction of the Silver Streak, the 'Local Plus Service' on routes 486, 488, 492, and 494 was converted to local service only and terminating at El Monte station; with routes 480 terminating at Westfield West Covina and 482 terminating at Puente Hills Mall (originally shortening to El Monte station until it was replaced by route 282).
 Passengers were then asked to transfer to either Silver Streak, 481 (later discontinued in Late 2017) or Metro service to Downtown Los Angeles.

 On-board Wi-Fi was discontinued in 2009 due to low usage and to cut costs.
 Ridership of the Silver Streak fell since the introduction of the Metro J (Silver) Line in 2009.

 In October 2012 the rebuilt and expanded El Monte station opened, and a joint fare program was introduced on the Silver Streak/Metro J Line.
 This allows the same ticket to be used on either service between the bus station and Downtown LA.
 In October 2013, a Silver Streak bus driver lost consciousness and crashed into the wall of the 10 Freeway, injuring seven passengers.

 On January 23, 2023, a weekday-only stop at Cal Poly Pomona was added and hours were later extended to 9 p.m. in October 2023.

 The Silver Streak uses a dedicated fleet of New Flyer Xcelsior XN60 buses, which are 60 ft in length, articulated and fueled with compressed natural gas, which produces less emissions than diesel fueled engines.
-The Silver Streak was the first US route operated by the Alexander Dennis Enviro500 EV, a double decker bus which was deployed in February 2021.
+The Silver Streak was the first US route operated by the Alexander Dennis Enviro500EV, a double decker bus which was deployed in February 2021.